Bikes · Resale guide

 |---|---|---|

-Annual running cost estimate: Budget ₹3,000-₹8,000 for wear-and-tear at this age, plus one major repair like a motor controller or battery pack replacement could be a significant expense beyond economic repair for a used unit in years 5-7.
+Annual running cost estimate: ₹3,000-₹7,000 budget for wear-and-tear at this age, plus one major repair like a tyre set or suspension work likely in years 5-7.
+A battery pack replacement is a very significant, long-term cost to consider.

 Known Issues — Reported by Real Ola S1 Pro Owners